montavont/vastplace_example_module/README.md

 </pre>

 Once the trace uploaded, you are prompted with the detail filling form.
 You must pick the *vastplace_example* format.
-Once saved, a map will be plotted.
+Once saved, a map will be plotted. you can then navigate to the *Example* tab for a short description of the features of the platform
-Adding a word starting with '#' in the description will also tag this trace as part of the campaign named by this word.

 ## Features